xavharrison/xavharrison.github.io/_pages/projects.md

 {% include toc %}

 Below is a list of active projects in the lab.
-If you'd like any mor einformatin aboit these projects, or would like to enquire about working with me on one of them, then please drop me an email.
+If you'd like any more information about these projects, or would like to enquire about working with me on one of them, then please drop me an email.

 ## Badgers, the Environment, and Bovine Tuberculosis
 ![]({% link images/very_wet_badger.jpg %}){:width="250" height="250" .align-left}